Moons of Mars: Origin

 The moons of Mars may have started with a huge collision with a protoplanet one third the mass of Mars that formed a ring around Mars.
 The inner part of the ring formed a large moon.
 Gravitational interactions between this moon and the outer ring formed Phobos and Deimos.
 Later, the large moon crashed into Mars, but the two small moons remained in orbit.
 This theory agrees with the fine-grained surface of the moons and their high porosity.
 The outer disk would create fine-grained material.
 Simulations suggest the object colliding with Mars had to be within the size range of Ceres and Vesta because a larger impact would have created a more massive disc and moons that would have prevented the survival of tiny moons like Phobos and Deimos.

 Most recently, Amirhossein Bagheri and his colleagues from ETH Zurich and US Naval Observatory, proposed a new hypothesis on the origin of the moons.
 By analyzing the seismic and orbital data from Mars InSight Mission and other missions, they proposed that the moons are born from the disruption of a common parent body around 1 to 2.7 billion years ago.
 The common progenitor of Phobos and Deimos was most probably hit by another object and shattered to form Phobos and Deimos.
 But a recent paper suggests that it seems unlikely that Phobos and Deimos are split directly from a single ancestral moon.
 They use N-body simulations to show that the single ancestral moon scenario should result in an impact between the two moons, leading to a debris ring in 104 years.

+Another suggestion is that Mars was hit by an object from beyond the orbit of Saturn or Neptune, about 3% the mass of the planet and consisting of at least 30% and up to 70% water ice.
+This would create a disc around the planet with large amounts of water that cooled it down and changed the chemical composition of the rocks, likely producing a type of minerals called phyllosilicates.